 What the inspectors say:

-After 6 years of a Good rating, Raffles World Academy has at last achieved the step up to a rating of Very Good in the 2017-18 Inspection round.
+After 6 years of a Good rating, Raffles World Academy last year achieved the step up to a rating of Very Good in the 2017-18 Inspection round.
 This is the second highest rating available from the Dubai Schools Regulator and places RWA alongside its longer established sister IB school, Dubai International Academy, for the first time.
+At the same time, Raffles International School, offering the UK curriculum, also achieved the Very Good rating.
 Given that the inspectors themselves state that the inspection process has become more demanding over time, this is a very positive step for RWA.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.